ironcev/sharpen.rocks/content/news/sharpen-v0.1.0-just-ship-it.md

 - Display of the results in a tree view that orders the findings by the C# version and suggestion.

 [Download Sharpen v0.1.0 from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ironcev.sharpen) and give it a try on your own.
-I'm curios how surprising your findings will be :-)
+I'm curious how surprising your findings will be :-)